-Not long ago I was asked to give a biblical overview of “The Oneness of Humanity” at a Christian hip-hop album release party in Cincinnati.
+Not long ago I was asked to give a biblical overview of “The Oneness of Humanity” at a Christian hip-hop album release party.
 The more I thought about this subject, the more prominently I perceived it in Scripture.
 This issue is touched on all over the place in the Bible, but my task was to give a bird’s eye view of this topic, flying over it to hit some major points.

 I hope that sharing a brief outline of my message will be like the ravens that brought Elijah food; I hope it leaves you hungering for more of what God has to give.
 So, here is a broad survey of what the Bible says about the oneness of humanity as image-bearers of God, and especially the greater oneness that can only be found in Jesus Christ.

 We read in the first book of the Bible of God’s special creation of Adam and Eve: “God created man in his own image, in the image of God he created him; male and female he created them.”
 Although there are distinctive characteristics and roles and gifts for men and women, they are essential and gloriously equal, both created in the image of God.

 The Genesis narrative goes on to tell us, “And God blessed them.
 And God said to them, ‘Be fruitful and multiply and fill the earth and subdue it and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth’” (Genesis 1:28).
 We see then that a huge number and diversity of people, all over the earth, is God’s idea!

 A huge number and diversity of people, all over the earth, is God’s idea!